slackapi/build-this-bot-workshop/README.md

 :raising_hand: or praise :love_letter: please file an issue, submit a PR or reach out to me through [Github](https://github.com/karishay) or on [Twitter](https://twitter.com/karishannon)!

+If you want to keep up with Slack platform updates chat with us on [Twitter](https://twitter.com/slackapi).